 - Enlarged, fluid-filled abdomen

-Alcoholic Fatty Liver and Further Harm from Alcohol Abuse
+Alcoholic Fatty Liver Disease and Further Harm from Alcohol Abuse

 A subcategory of fatty liver disease is alcoholic fatty liver (AFL).
 This disease is the first stage of liver damage caused by alcohol abuse.
 When heavy drinking leads to cell damage, the liver is less able to process most toxins, including fats.
 When the liver no longer breaks down fats, the cells collect in the blood and around the organ itself.
 After AFL develops, and the person does not get treatment for any symptoms or fails to get regular checkups that may spot the problem, cirrhosis will develop, followed by alcoholic hepatitis, and eventual liver failure.